summerginger/DataSweeper_Project/README.md

 In today's fast-paced and high-tech world, credit scores can further impact many financial transactions, including personal loans, auto loans, mortgages, and credit cards.
 Credit scoring is a standard method of risk control in the financial industry.
 It uses the personal information and data submitted by credit card applicants to assess their creditworthiness.
 To minimize its losses, the financial institution has a responsibility to control and objectively quantify the magnitude of risk and credit card issuance.

-The primary objective of this analysis is to design a Machine Learning model a credit card applicant dataset.
+The primary objective of this analysis is to design a Machine Learning model to be used on a credit card applicant dataset.

 Datasets will be cleaned and analysed so that they can be used in multiple machine learning models.

 Following the results and information derived from the different models, recommendations will be provided so the financial institution.

 >[Back_to_top](https://github.com/summerginger/DataSweeper_Project#credit-card-approval-prediction)